hackupc/legal-page/_documents/terms_and_conditions.md

 **The "Attendee"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer in any other role that is not the role of Participant.
 It includes the following: Sponsor, Judge, Mentor, Organizer, Volunteer and other attendees.

 **The event "HackUPC"** refers to the Event organized by the Organizer, which is a Hackathon.
 Hackathons are awesome events full of creativity, technology and passionate tech-related students collaborating and creating.
+This year, 2021, eventually HackUPC will be held online using our own or third party services such as online platforms for colaboration, communications and participants registration.

+**The "Swag"** refers to any gift provided by The Organizer or any HackUPC sponsor or partner in any physical or online form with no cost.

 ## CLAUSES